Mobile security: Wi-Fi

-As with GSM, if the attacker succeeds in breaking the identification key, it will be possible to attack not only the phone but also the entire network it is connected to.
+As with GSM, if the attacker succeeds in breaking the identification key, both the phone and the entire network it is connected to become exposed to attacks.

-Many smartphones for wireless LANs remember they are already connected, and this mechanism prevents the user from having to re-identify with each connection.
-However, an attacker could create a Wi-Fi access point twin with the same parameters and characteristics as the real network.
-Using the fact that some smartphones remember the networks, they could confuse the two networks and connect to the network of the attacker who can intercept data if it does not transmit its data in encrypted form.
+Many smartphones remember wireless LANs they have previously connected to, allowing users to not have to re-identify with each connection.
+However, an attacker could create a Wi-Fi access point twin with the same parameters and characteristics as a real network.
+By automatically connecting to the fraudulent network, a smartphone becomes susceptible to the attacker, who can intercept any unencrypted data.

-Lasco is a worm that initially infects a remote device using the SIS file format.
-SIS file format (Software Installation Script) is a script file that can be executed by the system without user interaction.
+Lasco is a worm that initially infects a remote device using the SIS file format, a type of script file that can be executed by the system without user interaction.
 The smartphone thus believes the file to come from a trusted source and downloads it, infecting the machine.

-Principle of Bluetooth-based attacks
+Bluetooth

 Security issues related to Bluetooth on mobile devices have been studied and have shown numerous problems on different phones.
-One easy to exploit vulnerability: unregistered services do not require authentication, and vulnerable applications have a virtual serial port used to control the phone.
+One easy to exploit vulnerability is that unregistered services do not require authentication, and vulnerable applications have a virtual serial port used to control the phone.
 An attacker only needed to connect to the port to take full control of the device.

-Another example: a phone must be within reach and Bluetooth in discovery mode.
-The attacker sends a file via Bluetooth.
+In another example, an attacker sends a file via Bluetooth to a phone within range with Bluetooth in discovery mode.
 If the recipient accepts, a virus is transmitted.
-For example: Cabir is a worm that spreads via Bluetooth connection.
+An example of this is a worm called Cabir.
 The worm searches for nearby phones with Bluetooth in discoverable mode and sends itself to the target device.
-The user must accept the incoming file and install the program.
-After installing, the worm infects the machine.
+The user must accept the incoming file and install the program, after which the worm infects the machine.